 Mail merges are a great way to handle large volumes of recipients, ensure uniformity across all generated documents, and reduce the risk of errors.

-With this type of tools, any business, large or small, can create tailored documents for their customers in minutes, and make them feel valued.
+With this type of tool, any business, large or small, can create tailored documents for their customers in minutes, and make them feel valued.

 How to mail merge in Google Docs?